MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-app-names.md

 ## Reserve additional names for your app

 You can reserve multiple app names to use for the same app.
 This is especially useful if you are offering your app in multiple languages and want to use different names for different languages.
-You can also reserve a new name in order to change the name of an app which you haven't published yet.
+You can also reserve a new name in order to change the name of an app.

 In the **Reserve more names** section of the **Manage app names** page, you'll see a text box.
 Enter the name you'd like to reserve, then click **Check availability**.
 If the name is available, click **Reserve product name**.